Andy King (footballer, born 1988): 2009–10 season

 During pre-season, King believed the Leicester squad was good enough to challenge for promotion.
 He scored his first goal of the season in a 1–0 win over Plymouth Argyle at the Walkers Stadium on 21 November 2009.
 Following a fine start to the 2009–10 season, King said on 23 November there is a firm belief that the team can win promotion to the Premier League.
 He drew praise from then-manager Nigel Pearson after scoring his fourth goal of the season in a 2–1 FA Cup win over Swansea City on 2 January 2010.
 His overall performance earned him the players' player of the year award on 28 April 2010 which he shared with teammate Jack Hobbs.

 2010–11 season

 King had his best season yet in terms of goalscoring in 2010–11, as he ended up the club's top scorer, netting 15 times in the league and 16 times in all competitions from midfield.
 He earned himself a four-year contract on 15 April 2011, keeping him at the club until 2015.
 Three days later, King's form that season was acknowledged by his fellow professionals as he was named in the Championship's PFA Team of the Year with teammate Kyle Naughton.
-He then took the club's players' player of the season award for the second season in a row.
+He then took the club's players' player of the season award for a consecutive season.